benswift/benswift.github.io/_talks/ltc-stem-camp.md

 e.g. _f(x, y)_ = _8x_ + _2y_

-basically: parameters are _input_, the function does something with the inputs to produce an _output_
+parameters are _input_, the function does something with the inputs to produce an _output_

 ## maths recap 2: modular arithmetic